Aderosebee/-Sales-Data-Capstone-Project/README.md

 6. Find the top 5 customers by total purchase amount.
 7. Calculate the percentage of total sales contributed by each region.
 8. Identify products with no sales in the last quarter.

+###  EDA (Exploratory Data Analysis)
+EDA are set of steps used to explore and understand the dataset better, before cleaning and transformation.
+Rows: 50000
+Columns: 7 Columns